 All software produced by The Apache Software Foundation or any of its projects or subjects is licensed according to the terms of the documents listed below.

 All packages produced by the ASF are implicitly licensed under the Apache License, Version 2.0, unless otherwise explicitly stated.
-More developer documentation on how to apply the Apache License to your work can be found in * Applying the Apache License, Version 2.0 *.
+ASF developer documentation on how to apply the Apache License 2.0 to a product is covered in the Applying the Apache License, Version 2.0 instructions.

-This is the original Apache License which applies only to older versions of Apache packages (such as version 1.2 of the Web server).
+This is the original Apache License which applies only to very old versions of Apache packages (such as version 1.2 of the Web server).

 The ICLA is not tied to any employer you may have, so it is recommended to use one's personal email address in the contact details, rather than an @work address.